The Gamification of Dieting for Better Health

 It's called "Sugar Goggles."
 To play the game, you'll wear a virtual reality headset, and make your way through a maze of veins.
 The goal: Make the right food choices to maintain your energy level and keep going.
 Make the wrong choice, your blood sugar spikes, and you'll be penalized.

-It's a progressive concept.
+It's a progressive concept presented through dieting games.
 But what would the health of America look like if more people knew the difference between high-glycemic foods and low-glycemic foods?

 There's a good chance more people would choose a banana and whole-wheat bagel for breakfast instead of a couple donuts and an energy drink.
 And those kind of choices could ultimately help control and prevent obesity, heart disease, diabetes, and a long list of other chronic conditions linked to poor diet and lifestyle habits.